Covid 19 Delta outbreak: 173 new cases in the community - NZ Herald

 He noted the WHO was meeting tonight to assess it, and the Government was keeping a close watch.

-The Government said a travel ban on countries on where the variant was present would depend on public health advice
+The Government said a travel ban on countries where the variant was present would depend on public health advice.

 Wage subsidy

-Deputy Prime Minister Grant Robertson said today the eighth round of the wage subsidy was now open.
+Robertson said today the eighth round of the wage subsidy was now open.

 The sixth resurgence support payment is now also open, he said.